rolandhordos/Study-ReactNative/README.md

 ### 0.0.2

-StyleSheet not actually necessary for an app, just a programmer's dream compared to traditional multi-file heavy lifting.
+StyleSheet not actually necessary so far, for an app that displays text and doesn't crash.
+Without it though, you cannot layout that text.

+Nuclide makes the JSX editing nice -- not sure though if this is just basic Atom at work.

+## Q & A

+Q:  What is the significance of the "container" in the StyleSheet?
+Can you have multiple containers at the same time?

 ## IDEs and Editors